In addition to supporting Mind's policy and campaigning work generally, Mind's legal team:

 - We do not take on individual cases unless they meet strict casework criteria.

 - We do not see service users personally or represent people at Mental Health Review Tribunals or Hospital Managers' hearings.

 - We do not give advice on areas of law in which we have no specialist knowledge; for example, we do not advise on employment law, housing law, criminal law, negligence or personal injury claims, wills and trusts, child care law or welfare benefits.
 Details of where to seek specialist advice can be obtained from either the or You could also contact your local or there may be a in your area that could help.

-If you would like to subscribe to our Legal e-newsletter, please email firstname.lastname@example.org.
+We regularly comment on policy and cases.
+You can read our updates on this page of our site, and if you would like to subscribe to our Legal e-newsletter, please email firstname.lastname@example.org.